se-for-sci/se-for-sci.github.io/content/week09_compiled/rust_example/compiled.md

 # Intro to compiled languages (Rust)

-For the classic approach, please use the jupyter notebook in this directory to follow the lecture notes.
+For the classic approach, please use the jupyter notebook in the parent directory to follow the lecture notes.
 This is a complete rewrite using Rust.

 ## Intro to compiled languages